sugarlabs/musicblocks/Docs/guide/README.md

 an *Action* block and a *Define Mode* block to the workspace;

-*Name field*, where you can type a name for a custom mode before saving; and
+*Name field*, where you can type a name for a custom mode before saving;

-*Delete*, which will remove the currently loaded custom mode from saved modes.
+*Delete*, which will remove the currently loaded custom mode from saved modes; and

+*EDO/Temperament dropdown*, which controls how the octave is divided.

 ![widget](./mode_scalar_edo_dropdown.svg "EDO/Temperament dropdown")

 The *EDO/Temperament* dropdown lets you select how many equal divisions the octave is split into.
 The default is `12-EDO` (standard Western tuning).
-Selecting a different EDO (such as `5`, `17`, `19`, or `31`) redraws the pie wheel with that many slices; the note labels update accordingly.
+Selecting a different EDO (such as `5`, `17`, `19`, or `31`) redraws the pie wheel with that many slices.
+The mode wheel shows numeric indices (`0`, `1`, `2`, ...) while the note wheel uses `x` markers to indicate selected scale degrees.

 Non-EDO temperaments (*5-limit Just Intonation*, *Pythagorean Tuning*, *1/3 Comma Meantone*, *1/4 Comma Meantone*) use ratio-based tuning rather than equal divisions.
 The pie wheel shows the closest scale degrees for the selected temperament.

-State is cached per-EDO, so switching back to a previous EDO restores your previous notes.
+State is cached per-EDO when switching between equally-tempered settings, so switching back to a previous EDO restores your previous notes.
+Selecting a non-EDO temperament replaces the current tuning state entirely.
 When playing under non-EDO temperaments, frequencies are computed from the temperament's ratios rather than equal-temperament formulas.

 ![widget](./mode_scalar_21edo.svg "widget with 21-EDO selected")